116 miles - The Longest Ride of the Tour; Palatka; Daytona Beach; Meeting Jeb and Tina in New Smyrna Beach - April 1, 2017

 seemed like a faraway dream.
 It was something so far in the future that I thought it'd never happen.

-Then, after all this time, there they were with big smiles and ready to help.
+Then, after all this time, there they were with big smiles and ready to help on the edge of the road.
 I was stunned to be face to face with Jeb.

 I think Jeb was stunned too.
 Really, can you believe I rode my bicycle from San Diego to the Florida Atlantic Coast??? :)